XDwan/HORSCAN/README.md

   - `main.rs` – program entry point
 - `test/` – small example datasets and regression scripts

----

-## 9. License and Citation
+### 4.4 License and citation

-If you use HORSCANv in your work, please consider citing the corresponding method paper (once available).
+If you use HORSCAN in your work, please consider citing the corresponding method paper (once available).
 License information will be added here.